Valerie Vicari, Acting Deputy Secretary

 Phil Mader, Director

-Assists the Deputy with internal executive activities of the office, including personnel, policy and program functions; development of reports and briefing materials; and project management.
+Assists the deputy secretary with internal executive activities of the office, including personnel, policy and program functions; development of reports and briefing materials; and project management.
 Serves as OMHSAS liaison to outside entities.
 Serves as liaison on legislative issues and requests.
-Represents Deputy on stakeholder activities working to promote recovery and resiliency based collaborations.
+Represents the deputy secretary on stakeholder activities working to promote recovery and resiliency based collaborations.
 Oversees and serves as lead for the OMHSAS Mental Health Planning Council.

 Responsible for the policy, program, and operations of the Children’s Behavioral Health delivery system.
 The Bureau of Children's Services promotes the emotional well-being of children and ensures that children with emotional disorders live, learn, work, and thrive in their communities.

 Responsible for the development, oversight and direction of the quality management program.
 Also responsible for associated data management and data reporting functions.
 The Quality Management program provides the framework for OMHSAS to assess and improve the quality of publicly funded behavioral health administrative services, clinical systems, and clinical care.
 Oversees management and execution of Medicaid provider functions and PROMISe system for behavioral health services.
 Oversees operation of Medicaid fee for service (FFS) authorization processes.

 Jason de Manincor, Director